 Auzaee: Abdur Rahman Ibne Amr Auzace was the Imam of the Syrians.
-In Syria, his creed was popular, as was that of Malik in the Hedjaz and that of Abu Haneefa in Iraq.
-In Syria, it won its adherents in Andalusia.
-Its place, however, was taken up by the Shafite school of religion after the appointment of Muhammad bin Usman Shafa'i as the Oazi of Damascus.
-The school religion of Auzace continued to hold on till 302 A.H.
-It enjoyed a good deal of prestige in the eyes of the Bani Ummiyyah, inasmuch as the government of the day was always in search of a religious creed that could apply a tinge of religion to their political needs.
-It enjoyed some importance even in the days of Abbaside supremacy, inasmuch as the government was in danger of opposition from the people of Syria.
-Mansoor, too, set excellent value on the support available therefrom because of his aberration against the Progeny of the Holy Prophet (S.A.).
+In Syria, his creed was a popular as was that of Malik in the Hedjaz and that of Abu Haneefa in Iraq.
+Follow. ing Syria it won its adherents in Andalusia.
+Its place, however was taken up by the Shafite school of religion, after the appointment of Muhammad bin Usman Shafa'i as the Qazi of Damascus.
+The school religion of Auzace continued to hold on till 302 A.H It enjoyed a good deal of prestige in the eyes of the Bani Ummiyyah, inasmuch as the government of the day was always in search of the religious creed which could apply a tinge of religion to their political needs.
+It enjoyed some importance even in the days of the Abbaside supremacy, inasmuch as the government was in danger of the opposition from the people of Syria.
+Mansoor, too, set excellent value of the support available therefrom, because of his aberration against the Progeny of the Holy Prophet (S.A.).
 Such was the prestige of his learning that Imam Malik gave him superiority over Abu Haneefah and Sufyan Sauri.
-His life ended in the bath, and that too was a result of the inflamable nature of his wife.
-Ibne Jareer Tabari: Abu Jaafar Muhammad, bin Jareer, bin Yazeed, bin Khalid, bin Ghalib Tabari was born in 224 A.H., and he died in Baghdad on the 26th of Shaawwal, 310 A.H.
-He was a great genius.
-He was among the favorite disciples of Ibne Taraz.
-He regarded Muhammed bin Ishaq bin Khuzaimah as the greatest scholar of the entire world.
-According to Khateeb Baghdadi, he was the Hafiz (one who has memorized the whole of the Quran, the perfect adept at the meanings of the Holy Book, the jurist of the Divine commandments, the scholar of the Sunnat of the Holy Prophet (S.A.), well versed in the knowledge of the weak and the authentic narrations and of the abrogated and the abro gating verses, as well as well acquainted with the savings of the companions of the Holy Prophet (S.A.) and those who had followed in their wake.
+His life ended in the bath and that too, as a result of the inflamable nature of his wife.
+Ibne Jareer Tabari: Abu Jaafar Muhammad, bin Jareer, bin Yazeed, bin Khalid, bin Ghalib Tabari was born in 224 A.H. and he died in Baghdad on the 26th of Shaawwal 310 A.H.
+He was a great genious.
+He was among the favourite disciples of Ibne Taraz, He regarded Muhammed bin Ishaq bin Khuzaimah as the greatest scholar of the entire world.
+According to Khateeb Baghdadi he was the Hafiz (One who has memorised the whole of the Quran, the perfect adept at the meanings of the Holy Book, the jurist of the Divine commandments, the scholar of the Sunnat of the Holy Prophet (S.A.), well versed in the Knowledge of the weak and the authentic narrations and of the abrogated and the abro gating verses, as also well acquainted with the sayings of the companions of the Holy Prophet (S.A.) and those who had followed in their wake.